 “We couldn’t have been happier with the outcome,” said Shawn Martini, Vice President of Advocacy for the Colorado Farm Bureau.
 “This was a great first class of honorees that really showcased the industry’s best and brightest.
 We are already excited about next year’s program.”

-The reception, held at the Brown Palace Hotel and Spa in downtown Denver, featured a networking hour and an “armchair discussion” with former Secretary of Agriculture, Tom Vilask and Chief Operating Officer of Ardent Mills, Bill Stoufer.
+The reception, held at the Brown Palace Hotel and Spa in downtown Denver, featured a networking hour and an “armchair discussion” with former Secretary of Agriculture, Tom Vilsack and Chief Operating Officer of Ardent Mills, Bill Stouffer.
 In a wide-ranging discussion moderated by Greg Avery of the Denver Business Journal, the pair touched on topics ranging from technology in agriculture, trade and climate change, to immigration, farm policy and the ag economy.

 The program also featured a speech from Robert Sakata of Sakata Farms in Brighton.
-The Sakata family was given the Trailblazer Award for longstanding and dedicated leadership and service to the agriculture industry.
+The Sakata family was recognized with the Trailblazer Award for longstanding and dedicated leadership and service to the agriculture industry.
 Robert discussed the things he felt helped propel his farm to one of the top producers in the state but was careful to explain that the ag industry is full of talented and dedicated leaders.